sundial-protocol/sundial-web/content/news/community-update-august.md

 #### Specifications:

-SOC-2 Compliant – Institutional security & process standards
+Global security and operational standards

 24/7 Monitoring – Continuous runtime protection with real-time alerts

-Real-Time Reporting – Transparent dashboards for compliance and performance
+Real-time reporting with transparent dashboards for compliance and performance

 ## Seamless Enterprise Integration